ArtyETH06/artyeth06.github.io/projects/README.md

 ## Duck Adventures

-Made a game with Unity, and C#, dont ever talk to me be about Ducks
+Made a game with Unity, and C#, dont ever talk to me be about Ducks again

 ## DeFi Lottery